rhart-rup/england_crime_heatmaps_2022/README.md

 ![alt text](./images/crime_1.png)

 ## Objectives
+The aim of this project was to use official UK police crime data to visualise the variation in crime rates across England and other UK territories.
+The key question we want to answer is **how likely it is for me to witness or experience a crime in different neighborhoods of the UK**.
+An example use case for our visualisations would be if someone were moving house and wanted to understand how safe different neighborhoods are.

-The aim of this project was to use official UK police crime data to visualise crime rates across England.
-We wanted to test different plot types (such as choropleths and hex bins) to experiment with different ways of representing the data.
-We used 3 years of crime data, from between August 2019 and July 2022 (the most recently available data).
+We wanted to test different geographic plot types (such as choropleths and hex bins) to experiment with different ways of representing the data.
+We used 3 years of crime data, between August 2019 and July 2022 (the most recently available data). .

 **Please Note** - *The UK police data did not include any data from Manchester (due to a data issue with the Manchester Police) and so our plots are missing data in this region.*